-- (iii) Where an employer requires an employee to wear rubber gloves, special clothing or where safety equipment is required for the work performed by the employee, the employer must reimburse the employee for the cost of purchasing such special clothing or safety equipment, except where such clothing or equipment is provided by the employer. - 28.2 Transport and Travel Allowances - An employee required and authorised to use their own motor vehicle in the course of their duties will be paid a mileage allowance in accordance with the ATO guidelines and as contained within Schedule 2. - When an employee is involved in travelling as part of their duties, if the employer cannot provide the appropriate transport, all reasonably incurred expenses in respect to fares, meals and accommodation will be met by the employer on production of receipted account(s) or other evidence acceptable to the employer. - (iii) Except for home care employees, an employee who is on call and who leaves the residence and is recalled to duty will be paid for a minimum of three hours work at the appropriate overtime rate.
+(i) An employee required and authorised to use their own motor vehicle in the course of their duties will be paid a mileage allowance in accordance with the ATO guidelines and as contained within Schedule 2 of this Agreement.

+- (ii) When an employee is involved in travelling as part of their duties, if the employer cannot provide the appropriate transport, all reasonably incurred expenses in respect to fares, meals and accommodation will be met by the employer on production of receipted account(s) or other evidence acceptable to the employer. - (iii) Except for home care employees, an employee who is on call and who leaves the residence and is recalled to duty will be paid for a minimum of three hours work at the appropriate overtime rate.
 They will not be obliged to work for three hours if the work for which they were recalled is completed within a shorter period.
 The time spent travelling to and from the place of duty will be deemed to be time worked.
-Except that, where an employee is recalled within three hours of their rostered commencement time, and the employee remains at work, only the time spent in travelling to work will be included with the actual time worked for the purposes of the overtime payment. - (iv) Provided further that the employee will not be entitled to reimbursement for expenses referred to in clause 28.2(ii)which exceed the mode of transport, meals or the standard of accommodation agreed with the employer for these purposes. - 28.3 On-call Allowance (Nursing classifications only)
+Except that, where an employee is recalled within three hours of their rostered commencement time, and the employee remains at work, only the time spent in travelling to work will be included in the actual time worked for the purposes of the overtime payment. - (iv) Provided further that the employee will not be entitled to reimbursement for expenses referred to in clause 27.2(ii) which exceed the mode of transport, meals or the standard of accommodation agreed with the employer for these purposes.

+27.3 On-call Allowance (Nursing classifications only)